alirezarezaeikalat/GraphQL/readMe.txt

       // allow cross-origin requests
       app.use(cors());

-18. to make a query to the server by apollo, we use, useQuery hook:
+18. to make a query to the server and get the data by apollo, we use, useQuery hook: import React, {useQuery} from 'react';
       const { error, loading, data } = useQuery(getAuthorsQuery);

       and getAuthorsQuery defined in another file and imported here: